dcarroll/sublime-lightning/README.md

-sublime-aura
+sublime-lightning
 ============

-Sublime Plugin for Aura
+Sublime Plugin for Lightning